null-channel/AI-Traffic-Control/brain.md

   - Conventional Commits required.
 See `.cursor/rules/conventional-commits.mdc`.
   - Planning-first policy for new features.
 See `docs/process/feature-planning.md` and template `docs/templates/FEATURE_PLANNING_TEMPLATE.md`.
   - Tests: new tests allowed; existing tests immutable.
 See `.cursor/rules/no-auto-tests.mdc`.
+  - Plan completion tracking: when implementation for an approved plan is done, mark the plan doc `Status: Completed (YYYY-MM-DD)` and add an entry under "Completed plans" below.

 ## Conventions